Originally published by James Royal on Bankrate.com.

 Because of these concerns, many investors turn to bond ETFs, which provide a diversified fund of bonds that you can set up into a ladder, eliminating the risk of a single bond hurting your returns.

-This straightforward strategy takes advantage of space that you’re probably not using anyway and turns it into a money-making opportunity.
+This straightforward strategy takes advantage of space that you’re not using anyway and turns it into a money-making opportunity.
+If you’re going away for the summer or have to be out of town for a while, or maybe even just want to travel, consider renting out your current space while you’re gone.

 Opportunity: You can list your space on any number of websites, such as Airbnb, and set the rental terms yourself.
-You’ll collect a check for your efforts with minimal extra work, especially if you’re renting to a longer-term tenant.
+You’ll collect a check for your efforts with minimal extra work, especially if you’re renting to a tenant who may be in place for a few months.

 Risk: You don’t have a lot of financial downside here, though letting strangers stay in your house is a risk that’s atypical of most passive investments.
 Tenants may deface or even destroy your property or even steal valuables, for example.